 - “Tips for Cloth Diapering at Night” – Real Diaper Association

 Disposables can have their place in a cloth diapering home, too.
-Cloth diapering doesn’t have to be “all or nothing”!
-We found eco-disposables to be useful for supplementing or replacing cloth on vacation when we had no access to laundry facilities, or in a pinch when I neglected to empty the diaper bins on wash day…again.
+We found eco-disposables to be useful for supplementing or replacing cloth on vacation when we had no access to laundry facilities, or in a pinch when I neglected to empty the diaper bins on wash day… again.
 I also found eco-disposables made things a lot easier when treating two separate cases of breast thrush.

-After months of faithfully using cloth, the housework and laundry and yard work and a summer of vacations and, well, life got in the way of our dutiful cloth diapering.
-We went from diaper-free baby or cloth-only for months, to eco-disposables during the day and cloth at night, to diaper-free during the day and eco-disposables at night or when elimination communication wasn’t particularly convenient (sorry, MaiTai!).
-I imagined we’d get back to cloth after unpacking those suitcases still sitting in the hallway from our family vacation three months prior… but then MaiTai neared the age at whence began a countdown of penultimate diaper changes anyway.
+Sometimes life may get in the way of our dutiful cloth diapering.
+We went from diaper-free baby or cloth-only for years, to eco-disposables during the day and cloth at night, to diaper-free during the day and eco-disposables at night or when elimination communication wasn’t particularly convenient.

 So which eco-disposables did we like?
 After a skin reaction to one popular eco-disposable brand that I won’t name-drop, we stuck with Seventh Generation diapers.
-They claim to be unbleached, chlorine-free, dioxin-free, latex-free, hypoallergenic, and don’t contain fragrances or petroleum-based lotions.
-They’re arguably the most widely available “green” diaper.
+It claims to be unbleached, chlorine-free, dioxin-free, latex-free, hypoallergenic, and don’t contain fragrances or petroleum-based lotions.
+It’s arguably the most widely available “green” diaper.
 Seventh Generation baby wipes are also hypoallergenic, free of dyes, fragrances, phthalates and parabens.
-Seventh Generation makes a disposable cloth diaper too, which we think is pretty cool.
+Seventh Generation makes a disposable cloth diaper too, which Ithink is pretty cool.

 Other popular brands include Attitude, Bambo Nature, Earth’s Best, gDiaper inner layers, and Whole Foods 365.